• Skip to primary navigation

 Cucumbers are one of the easiest vegetables to grow, and one plant yields a lot of fresh cucumbers.
 So every year I end up with an abundant crop that leaves me wondering what to do with all my cucumbers.

-But the good news is that you don't have to wait for summer to make cucumber salad.
-You can also enjoy Amish cucumber salad at other times of the year since cucumbers are usually available in supermarkets year-round.
+So with my abundant crop, I make plenty of cucumber salad and sandwiches while the harvest lasts.
+However, you don't have to wait for summer to make cucumber salad since cucumbers are usually available in supermarkets year-round.
 The English and mini cucumbers are the best.

-Amish Cucumber Tomato Salad/German Cucumber Tomato Salad
+Amish/German Cucumber Tomato Salad

 I always have fresh garden tomatoes at the same time that my cucumbers are ready.
 And I love cucumber salad with halved cherry tomatoes.